vsmicrogenomics/NCBIClosestStrainFetcher/README.md

 The core functionality revolves around the fetch_strain_info function which manages the querying and extraction process for each assembly identifier.
 Any identifier labeled "N/A" or empty is handled accordingly, outputting "N/A" for strain details.

 Test files:
-Ensure to include test data in the test directory (if you have any) for verification purposes.
-This will aid users and collaborators in understanding the expected input format and examining the script's output format.
+The test directory contains input and output sub-directories containing test files for the NCBIClosestStrainFetcher.py script.
+These files are used to verify that the script is working correctly.

 Acknowledgements:
 This script, NCBIClosestStrainFetcher.py, is tailored for researchers and bioinformaticians aiming to cross-reference their genome assembly data with the NCBI database, offering a clear and consolidated view of the closest reference strains.